2018 NFC Championship Game: Controversial play

 Later, viewers pointed out that in addition to pass interference, the play may have also constituted a hit to the head or neck area of a defenseless receiver, also a foul carrying an automatic first down. (see: Rule 12.2.9(b)) Had either foul been called and the penalty yardage assessed, the Saints would have been granted a first down on the Rams' six yard line with 1:45 left in the game.
-With the first down, they would likely have executed a series of low-risk running or kneel-down plays to run the clock; with the Rams having one timeout remaining, the Saints likely would have been able to run the clock to under 20 seconds before attempting a short field goal.
+With the first down, they would likely have executed a series of low-risk running or kneel-down plays to run the clock; with the Rams having one timeout remaining, the Saints would have been able to run the clock to under 20 seconds before attempting a short field goal.
 This would have left the Rams with under 20 seconds and no timeouts to drive into field goal-range for an unlikely but potential game-tying field goal attempt.
 According to ESPN, the Saints' win probability was calculated at 98% if pass interference had been called.
 After the non-call, their win probability dropped to 78%.

 Saints head coach Sean Payton was enraged and appealed to the officials for a call, but to no avail.
 Immediately after the play, Robey-Coleman can be seen on the television broadcast looking side-to-side, likely anticipating a penalty flag.
 He stated after the game that he got away with a penalty, telling reporters, "Hell yeah, that was a PI.
 I did my part.
 Referee made the call.
 We respect it."
 Robey-Coleman was also reported as stating that he was intentionally committing a penalty to prevent a touchdown.
 Lewis, too, was looking for a flag.
 After the game, he stated "I got up looking for a flag and didn't see one.
 It was a bad call."